-Look close, and you can see the technique I used in Sandoval Snow while painting this wall art.
-The first thing to do is to mask anything that isn’t the building and walls.
-Preventing the paper from absorbing color, to protect areas that I wanted to remain white for this wall decor.
-Using a 2″ broad brush while the paper is wet.
-I put down the colors of yellow, orange, red and cobalt blue, one after the other.
-This way they could blend.
-I then sprinkled kosher salt, to absorb some of the pigment.
+Look close, and you can see the technique I used in this southwest New Mexico church, “Sandoval Snow,” while painting this wall art, which is not far from the Valles Caldera National Preserve.
+The first thing to do is mask anything that isn’t the building and walls.
+Preventing the paper from absorbing color, I wanted to remain white for this wall decor to protect areas.
+I was using a 2″ broad brush while the paper was wet.
+I put down the colors of yellow, orange, red, and cobalt blue, one after the other.
+This way, they could blend.
+I then sprinkled kosher salt to absorb some of the pigment.
 When the paint dried, I wiped away the salt.
-This technique was used for Drums & Moccasins, 1001 Nights, and San Ysidro to name a few.
+This technique was also used for Drums & Moccasins, 1001 Nights, and San Ysidro, to name a few.

 As a contemporary Sedona artist, sometimes, I use my creative license.
 I loved this image so much that I painted a vibrant winter purple sky with snow all around.
 San Ysidro had vivid yellow heavens at sunset, which showed the cross at the top of the steeple.